 Shortly after this was done a Japanese colonel and interpreter arrived.
 King was told the officer was Homma’s Chief of Staff and he had come to discuss King’s surrender.
 King attempted to get insurances from the Japanese that his men would be treated as prisoners of war, but the Japanese officer – through his interpreter – accused him of declining to surrender unconditionally.
 At one point King stated he had enough trucks and gasoline to carry his troops out of Bataan.
 He was told that the Japanese would handle the movement of the prisoners.
 The two men talked back and forth until the colonel said through the interpreter, “The Imperial Japanese Army are not barbarians.”
 King found no choice but to accept him at his word.

-Near dusk, the POWs were ordered to form detachments of 100 men.
-They were marched to the train station in San Fernando and boarded onto small wooden boxcars used to carry sugarcane.
-Each car could hold forty men or eight horses.
-The Japanese packed 100 POWs into each car and closed the doors.
-Those who died remained standing until the living left the cars at Capas and walked the last ten miles to Camp O’Donnell which was an unfinished Filipino training base that was pressed into use as a POW camp on April 1, 1942.
+The Japanese ordered the POWs to form detachments of 100 men.
+Once this was done, they were marched to the train station.
+There, small wooden boxcars used to haul sugarcane were waiting for them.
+The boxcars were known as “forty or eights,” since each one could hold forty men or eight horses.
+The Japanese packed 100 men into each car and closed the doors.
+They were packed in so tightly, that those men who died remained standing since they could not fall to the floor.
+At Capas, the living left the cars and walked the last eight kilometers to Camp O’Donnell which was an unfinished Filipino Army Training Base that the Japanese pressed into use as a POW camp on April 1, 1942.

 “Dear Mrs. M. Watson:

 “According to War Department records, you have been designated as the emergency addressee of Pvt.
 Lester O. Watson, 20,600,469, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.